-“As we begin our meeting, let us acknowledge the scope of the climate challenges we face.
-The climate crisis is large, scary, urgent, and can seem overwhelming.
+“As we begin our work, let us acknowledge the scope of the climate challenges we face.
+The climate challenge is large, scary, urgent, and can seem overwhelming.
+It’s really hard work.

 We do this work because it is the right thing to do.
 The moral thing to do.
 We have no other choice.

 Let us also acknowledge that together we are stronger than any one individual.
-Together, regardless of the color of our skin, where we come from or what’s in our wallets, we are powerful.
+Together, regardless of the color of our skin, where we come from, or where we live, we are powerful.
 Together we are relentless.
 Together we can support, respect and thank each other for the work we are undertaking.
-Together we will be successful.
+Together we can celebrate our successes and greave our losses.
+Together we will be successful because of the values we share… inclusion, fairness, empathy and the care of fellow humans and the earth that sustains all of us.

 Now let’s see what progress we can make today.
-Thank you.
-Please join us in this work.”
+Thank you for all the work you do.”

 Action, not hope, is the antidote to feeling overwhelmed.
+We must simply… just do the work.
 Scope and progress are the measures that move us forward.
 What you do is incredibly important and significant.
 Thank you.

 ‘We are all connected.
 Savor the Earth!’™